Quantifying Local Point-Group-Symmetry Order in Complex Particle Systems: Introduction

 All of these OPs share a common objective: to describe the evolution of (typically local) order associated with symmetry-breaking transitions.
 However, all of these OPs trade one advantage for another.
 For example, interpretability is strong in OPs such as BOODs, but they are qualitative at best.
-OPs based on local structure matching, such as Polyhedral Template Matching (PTM)\cite{larsen_robust_2016} or environmental matching,\cite{teich_identity_2019} are not bounded and thus difficult to compare across systems.
+OPs based on local structure matching, such as Polyhedral Template Matching (PTM)\cite{larsen_robust_2016} or environmental matching,\cite{teich_identity_2019} are not bounded, and their values depend on both the system’s length scale and density, making comparisons across systems difficult.
 Furthermore, OPs such as SOP, MSM and ones learned from ML are quantitative, but are often difficult to interpret and lack physical insight.

-An order parameter that directly quantifies PG symmetry would be invaluable for investigating crystallization pathways, providing a more direct measure of emergent symmetry than existing OPs, which serve as indirect proxies.
-Several approaches tailored to molecular systems have been proposed, often based on point-set registration\cite{alon_improved_2018,pinsky_continuous_1998,zabrodsky_continuous_1992}, and suffer from the same drawbacks as environmental matching.
-Recent attempts to incorporate symmetry more explicitly include adapting SOPs to be symmetry-aware\cite{logan_symmetry-specific_2022} and defining PG symmetries of BOODs.\cite{engel_point_2021}
+A local order parameter that directly quantifies PG symmetry would be invaluable for investigating crystallization pathways, providing a more direct measure of emergent symmetry than existing OPs, which serve as indirect proxies.
+Several approaches tailored to molecular systems have been proposed, often based on point-set registration\cite{alon_improved_2018,pinsky_continuous_1998,zabrodsky_continuous_1992}.
+Since PG symmetry is of crucial importance for accelerating \textit{ab intio} and density functional theory (DFT) calculations in electronic structure theory, many approaches have been devised to determine the point groups of molecules and other atomic neighborhoods.\cite{leforestier_computer_1976,cao_molecular_1989,orlando_full_2014,largent_symmetrizer_2012,hanson_jmol_2010} However, these methods share the drawbacks of template-matching and registration approaches.
+Recent attempts to incorporate symmetry more explicitly include adapting SOPs to be symmetry-aware\cite{logan_symmetry-specific_2022} and defining PG symmetries of system-averaged BOODs.\cite{engel_point_2021,mbah_early-stage_2023}